 Best for: Field sales tools, mobile dashboards, and on-the-go marketing apps

-Glide creates stunning Progressive Web Apps (PWAs) optimized for mobile devices, ideal for marketing teams with mobile-first requirements.
+Glide creates stunning Progressive Web Apps (PWAs) optimized for mobile devices, ideal for marketing teams with mobile-first requirements who don't need app store distribution.

 Key Features: